 Driver

-– Children under 7 must be taken in an approved child seat with a tested matching helmet.
+– Children under 7 must be transported in an approved child seat with an approved helmet.
 This applies only if the driver is older than 18 years.

-– Items can be transported on the bike by day and night as long as they are attached secured.
+– Items can be transported on the bike by day and night on condition that they are securely attached.
 In doing so certain weight restrictions must be observed.

-– If the driver is full-aged, trailers for luggage or children are allowed.
+– If the rider is ageed 18 or more, trailers for luggage or children are allowed.

-– It is recommended to refrain from driving on the road with a trailer for children.
-Instead try to cycle on bicycle paths or traffic calmed such as 30 zones (streets with tempo limit at 30 km/h) and pedestrian areas (which are authorised for bikes).
+– It is advised not to ride on busy roads with a trailer for children.
+Instead try to cycle on bicycle paths or traffic-calmed zones and pedestrian areas (which are authorised for bikes).

-– The trailer must clearly visible to other road users (same conditions as the bikes).
+– The trailer must be clearly visible to other road users (same conditions as the bikes).

 Please note that these are just some examples.
-However, you see that also in Spain is set great value upon road safety.
+However, you see that in Spain great value is set on road safety.
 Therefore you should always cycle with the utmost attention and consideration for other road users.